 What Are Other Names for Sugar?

 So, just avoid foods that list “sugar” high on their labels.
 Easy, right?
 Not so fast.

 Unfortunately, added sugar is often disguised under a variety of names.
 It is important to carefully review the nutrition facts of food and beverage products before consuming them.

 By Jan.
 1, 2021, food manufacturers will be required by the U.S. Food and Drug Administration to label their products to reflect new scientific information, including the link between diet and chronic diseases such as obesity and heart disease.
 The new label will make it easier for consumers to make better informed food choices.
-You can learn more about upcoming changes to nutrition facts labels here.

 Currently, there are dozens of different names for added sugar that are listed on food labels.
 Here’s the list of some of the most common from the United States Department of Agriculture: